Fixation times on directed graphs: Introduction

 Spatial structure has profound effects on both the fixation probability and the fixation time.
 Those effects are studied within the framework of Evolutionary Graph Theory~\cite{lieberman2005evolutionary,diaz2021survey,donnelly1983finite}.
 There, individuals are represented as nodes of a graph (network).
 The edges (connections) of the graph represent the migration patterns of offspring.
 The edges can be one-way or two-way.
 Graphs can represent the well-mixed population, spatial lattices, island sub-populations, or arbitrary complex spatial structures.
+Those directed graphs can arise by the flow from upstream to downstream demes in meta-populations, by cellular differentiation in somatic evolution, or in age structured populations.
+Also in human social networks many interactions are one way---such as from influencer to follower or from teacher to learner.